richardpct/aws-terraform-tuto03/README.md

     $ terraform apply

 ## Testing your page
-Open your web browser with the webserver IP address that is displayed previously
+Open your web browser with the IP address of your webserver that is displayed previously

 ## Creating the staging environment
-Repeat the same steps as before by using the staging directory instead the dev directory
+Repeat the same steps as previously by using the staging directory instead the dev directory

 ## Destroying all resources you have just created
 Choose your environment by entering in dev or staging directory (or twice)